pho5nix/Red-Threat-Redemption/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
 Red-Threat-Redemption is a comprehensive, open-source SIEM (Security Information and Event Management) stack - name inspired by epic *Red Dead Redemption 2*.
-Built on Debian 13 in a Proxmox VM, it integrates Elasticsearch & Kibana, Filebeat & Vector for logs parsing, Wazuh Manager for endpoints security, Suricata & Zeek for network analysis on a secondary SPAN/Port-based NIC, pfSense logs ingestion for pfBlockerNG and system logs.
+Built on Debian 13 in a Proxmox VM, it integrates Elasticsearch & Kibana, Filebeat & Vector for logs parsing, Wazuh Manager for endpoints security, Zeek for network analysis on a secondary SPAN/Port-based NIC, pfSense logs ingestion for Suricata, pfBlockerNG and System logs.

 This repo provides step-by-step guides to deploy a high-performance SIEM for threat detection, log aggregation, and visualization.
 Optimized for 32GB RAM, 4 cores, and secure configurations—no plaintext passwords, minimal footprint, and best practices for efficiency.